rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 >Example:
 >Place of publication: <CITE>Stuttgart ; Tübingen</CITE>
->Note on distribution statement: <CITE>Place of publication in v.
+>Note on publication statement: <CITE>Place of publication in v.
 33-40: Stuttgart ; Augsburg</CITE>

-## 4.201.95 Place names that are grammatically inseparable parts of other areas, etc.
+## 4.201.95 Place names that are grammatically inseparable parts of other elements

 <a name="4.201.95.1">4.201.95.1</a> If the place of publication appears only as a grammatically inseparable part of another area and is transcribed there, or appears only as a grammatically inseparable part of the statement of publication and is transcribed there, supply the place of publication in square brackets.
 Use a modern English form of the name, if there is one.